Block Supports

 - Type:

-- Default value:
+boolean - Default value:

 true

 When the style picker is shown, the user can set a default style for a block type based on the block's currently active style.
-If you prefer not to make this option available, set this property to false
+If you prefer not to make this option available, set this property to false.

 "supports": {